What UK and German benefits are available to Britons living in Germany and information on driving regulations in

 If you are going to Germany to study as part of your UK degree, your UK EHIC card will cover you for the duration of your course.
 If you are going to study in Germany, and your course is not part of a UK degree (for example, postgraduate studies), your EHIC will be valid for 12 months.
 For more information on healthcare in Germany while studying, please visit the Studying abroad as part of a UK recognised course website.

 Germany has a good standard of education for all ages.
 For information on the school system in Germany, please visit the German embassy website’s section on schooling.
-For a list of International schools in Germany, please refer to the list from the DIA).
+For a list of International schools in Germany, please refer to the list from the ISS).
 We are not responsible for any inaccuracies in this document.

 Tuition fees are far lower than in the UK, if universities charge at all.
 Many German universities also offer a wide range of programmes in English.